parkjin-nim/Particle_Filter/README.md

 - Update the weights of each particle based on the distance from map landmark to measured landmark positions, assuming Gaussian model.

-- Resample N particles assigning a higher likeihood of picking particles with a higher weight.
+- Resample N particles assigning a higher likeihood of being a choice for a particle with a higher weight.

 - Repeat the process.